kumar964050/kumar964050/README.md

 - 👋 Hi, I’m @kumar964050
 - 👀 I’m interested in ...new challenge
-- 🌱 I’m currently learning ...
-Full Stacks & ML & AI
+- 🌱 I’m Full Stack Developer -MERN
 - 📫 How to reach me ... kumar964050@gmail.com